AnyChart/docs.anychart.com/Quick_Start/Quick_Start.md

 ## The result
 ###See the result
 After all these steps you should have the following result.
-You can launch this example further [here](http://playground.anychart.com/acdvf-docs/7.3.1/samples/quick_start_pie-plain).
+You can launch and explore this example further [here](http://playground.anychart.com/acdvf-docs/7.3.1/samples/quick_start_pie-plain).

 {sample}quick\_start\_pie{sample}
 ###Full source code
-That’s how your full web page code should look like:
+Below this you can see how your full web page code should look like.
 ```
 <!doctype html>
 <head>